apac-ml-tfc/forecast-poc/README.md

 ## Validating and Importing Target Time Series Data

-Open `Validating_and_Importing_Target_Time_Series_Data.ipynb` and follow along there.
+Open [1.Validate_and_Import_Target_Time_Series_Data.ipynb](1.Validate_and_Import_Target_Time_Series_Data.ipynb) and follow along there.

 Once this has completed you can move onto prepping your Related Time Series data though you may not want to actually delete it after the import completes.
 If the data resides within your DatasetGroup then models will use it automatically when you train them and you are not able to determine the impact of just your base time series data easily.

-## Validating and Importing Related Time Series Data

-Amazon Forecast can certainly generate predictions using only the target data but the real power of the service comes into play when adding related time series information to facilitate better understanding of external signals, as well as item metadata that allows DeepAR+ to make assumptions about how a time series may behave when missing chunks of information.

-Open `Validating_and_Importing_Related_Time_Series_Data.ipynb` and follow along there to prepare the dataset for the POC/Amazon Forecast.

 ## Creating and Evaluating Your First Predictors

 In Amazon Forecast a model that has been trained on your data is called a Predictor, the notebook below will guide you through using the data you imported earlier to build your first predictors.
 At the end there is a bonus bit on running AutoML to determine the best.
 This is advised to be done before going home for the day as the process will take a number of hours to complete.

-Open `Creating_and_Evaluating_Predictors.ipynb` and follow along to build these Predictors and see their results.
+Open [2.Create_and_Evaluate_Predictors.ipynb](2.Create_and_Evaluate_Predictors.ipynb) and follow along to build these Predictors and see their results.

-## Importing Related Time Series Data
+## Validating and Importing Related Time Series Data

-Upon completing the initial models with just the target time series data go back to `Validating_and_Importing_Related_Time_Series_Data.ipynb` and execute the import job again if you deleted it during your validation phase.
-Once the data has been imported you are ready to move onto the next session of building a model with the related data.
+Amazon Forecast can certainly generate predictions using only the target data but the real power of the service comes into play when adding related time series information to facilitate better understanding of external signals, as well as item metadata that allows DeepAR+ to make assumptions about how a time series may behave when missing chunks of information.

+Open [3.Validate_and_Import_Related_Time_Series_Data.ipynb](3.Validate_and_Import_Related_Time_Series_Data.ipynb) and follow along there to prepare the dataset for Amazon Forecast.

 ## Creating and Evaluating Related Time Series Enabled Predictors

 During this section you'll only be creating new models with Prophet and DeepAR+ this is because they are the only algorithms to incorporate related time series into their forecasts at this time within the service.
 As existing algorithms are modified or new ones are introduced this section will expand to cover those.

-To get started simply open `Creating_and_Evaluating_Related_Time_Predictors.ipynb` this will be the last section of the POC that is guided and the rest will be an exploratory analysis to determine the value of any improvements.
+To get started simply open [4.Create_and_Evaluate_Related_Time_Series_Predictors.ipynb](4.Create_and_Evaluate_Related_Time_Series_Predictors.ipynb) this will be the last section of the POC that is guided and the rest will be an exploratory analysis to determine the value of any improvements.

 ## Next Steps